Skip Navigation

 (860) 486-1635

-Students can create an SRAR account to begin self- entering, tracking, and submitting grades on the SRAR as early as their sophomore year; however, a student cannot link their SRAR to UConn until they've started an application and have received their NetID.
+Students can create a STARS account to begin self- entering, tracking, and submitting grades as early as their sophomore year; however, a student cannot link their STARS Record to UConn until they’ve started an application and have received their NetID.

-First-year students attending a high school in the U.S. have the ability to submit the SRAR.
+First-year students attending a high school in the U.S. have the ability to submit a STARS Record.
 Home-schooled students are also able to self-report.
-If you attended any schools that are not homeschool, be sure to include those institutions and accompanying courses and grades on the SRAR.
+If you attended any schools that are not homeschool, be sure to include those institutions and accompanying courses and grades on your STARS Record.

-Students who have completed a GED should submit an official copy of the diploma with a complete set of scores in lieu of the SRAR.
+Students who have completed a GED should submit an official copy of the diploma with a complete set of scores in lieu of a STARS Record.

-To complete the SRAR, students should obtain a copy of their unofficial high school transcript which should include all courses and final grades earned from grades 9-11, as well as grade 12 courses in progress and all course attempts, repeats, and withdrawals.
-Completion of the SRAR takes approximately 45 minutes.
+To complete a STARS Record, students should obtain a copy of their unofficial high school transcript which should include all courses and final grades earned from grades 9-11, as well as grade 12 courses in progress and all course attempts, repeats, and withdrawals.
+Completion of a STARS Record takes approximately 45 minutes.

 All course names and course grades should be entered exactly as they are shown on a student’s transcript; this includes weighted grades, pass/fail, letter grades, and grades with pluses/minuses.
 Select the most appropriate level of each course by reviewing the details on your transcript.
 Consult with your school counselor if you have questions regarding choosing the appropriate course level.
 All course attempts, including repeats and withdrawals, must also be included.

-Senior year course grades should be entered as "in progress" if submitting the SRAR prior to receiving a final course grade; courses taken during the summer months should be included with the courses and grades from the preceding school year; and any high school level coursework completed while in middle school for which high school credit was given should be included on the SRAR in the Middle School year.
+Senior year course grades should be entered as “in progress” if submitting a STARS Record prior to receiving a final course grade; courses taken during the summer months should be included with the courses and grades from the preceding school year; and any high school level coursework completed while in middle school for which high school credit was given should be included on STARS in the middle school year.

 Students with multiple transcripts from multiple high schools should start by entering the courses and grades from the school from which they are graduating.
 If courses from previous schools show with grades on the most current transcript, students may enter those courses under their current school.
 Students must obtain a copy of any previous transcripts from prior high schools if the courses and grades from those schools are not listed on the current transcript and enter that school(s) separately.

-Students applying to our main campus in Storrs must complete and submit the SRAR no later than January 15.
-Students applying to any of our four regional campuses (UConn Avery Point, UConn Hartford, UConn Stamford, or UConn Waterbury) must complete and submit the SRAR no later than May 1.
+Students applying Early Decision are required to submit a STARS Record no later than November 8.
+Students applying Regular Decision to our Storrs main campus have the option to complete a STARS Record, which must be submitted no later than January 15.
+Students applying to any of our four regional campuses (UConn Avery Point, UConn Hartford, UConn Stamford, or UConn Waterbury) must complete and submit a STARS Record no later than May 1.

-Students accepted to UConn and have committed to attending by submitting the enrollment deposit fee are asked to send an official final transcript by July 1.
+Students who have committed to attending UConn by submitting the enrollment fee are asked to send their official final transcript by July 1.

-Students who need to request a change(s) after the SRAR is submitted should contact UConn's One Stop Student Services at onestop@uconn.edu or calling (860) 486-1111.
+Students who need to request a change(s) after their STARS Record is submitted should contact UConn’s One Stop Student Services at onestop@uconn.edu or calling (860) 486-1111.

 For technical support, please contact Scarlet Computing Solutions by emailing support@scarletcs.com.